bootdotdev/blog/content/education/why-boot-dev-is-not-free.md

 > I am ideologically opposed to charging people for online education.

 I mean fair enough right?
-I certainly understand this viewpoint, and perhaps I even ideologically agree.
+I certainly understand this viewpoint.
 That said, let me explain why Boot.dev isn't *completely* free - though **quite a bit of it is free**.

 ## The lifeblood of a good learning platform is ongoing development